housepower/clickhouse_sinker/docs/dev/introduction.md

 An example kafka config:

 ```
-    "kfk1": {
+  "kafka": {
     "brokers": "192.168.31.64:9092",
     "@version": "Required if you use sarama.
 It's the the Kafka server version.",
     "version": "2.2.1"
   }
 ```

 - Encryption using SSL

 An example kafka config:
 ```
-    "kfk2": {
+  "kafka": {
     "brokers": "192.168.31.64:9093",
     "version": "2.2.1",
     "tls": {
       "enable": true,
       "@caCertFiles": "Required.
 It's the CA certificate with which Kafka brokers certs be signed.
 This cert is added to kafka.client.truststore.jks which kafka-console-consumer.sh uses",
       "caCertFiles": "/etc/security/ca-cert",
       "@insecureSkipVerify": "Whether disable broker FQDN verification.
 Set it to `true` if kafka-console-consumer.sh uses `ssl.endpoint.identification.algorithm=`.",
       "insecureSkipVerify": true
     }
   }
 ```

 FYI. `kafka-console-consumer.sh` works as the following setup: